unosquare/unosquare.github.io/_posts/2019-09-05-raspberryio.md

 date: 2019-09-05
 area: "blog"
 description: An easy-to-use open-source API to bring the .NET power to the python-centered Raspberry Pi development world.
-tags: Raspberry RaspberryIO IoT API .NET
+tags: Raspberry RaspberryIO IoT API .NET NET.Core
 ---
 ​
 [RaspberryIO](https://github.com/unosquare/raspberryio/) is an easy-to-use open-source API to bring the .NET power to the python-centered Raspberry Pi development world.